I never thought that words I wrote on a slip of paper and dropped into a suggestion box would somehow enlighten me.!

 The ‘Wisdom I was Born With” is in you

-When I write, I try to tap into the child within.
-I try to “feel” something that I can share with another, be it humorous, educational or shocking.
-I have stories to tell from my past that brought me to this point, and I think they may help another to feel what I feel and to take action even if that action is simply to refrain from acting or even thinking.
+I have stories to tell from my past that brought me to this point, and I think they may help others to feel what I feel and to take action, even if that action is simply to refrain from acting or even thinking.

-Open yourself to hear the Universe speak
+Continue readingOpen yourself to hear the Universe speak

 Listen to what the Universe is saying.
 It may speak to you in ways you might not understand unless you’re open to all means of communication.
-Continue reading

 All senses call out to me when meditating

 The smell of lavender and a hint of myrrh greet me as I walk into the meditation room.
 I had not expected my sense of smell to be the first one to experience such a warm and inviting welcome.
 I should not have been surprised.
-The olfactory system is the first sensory organ I usually use, and I’m not too proud to state I am usually lead by the nose.
-Continue reading
+The olfactory system is the first sensory organ I usually use, and I’m not too proud to state I am usually led by the nose.

-Listen for Wisdom You’re Born With
+Listen for the ‘Wisdom You’re Born With’

-Listen to yourself.
+Listen to Yourself.

-Close your eyes and go within and listen to the sounds of silence.
-Continue reading
+Close your eyes and go within and listen to the Sounds of Silence.

 Calling all ‘Spiritual Soldiers of Fortune’

-I believe that I have become a “spiritual soldier of fortune” and would travel anywhere my heart beckons me to learn, to pray, and to find answers about the universe.
+I believe that I have become a “Spiritual Soldier of Fortune” and would travel anywhere my heart beckons me to learn, to pray, and to find answers about the Universe.

 Touched by an Angel to Help Guide Others